Do We Need Subsidiarity in Software?: Interview Results

-\textbf{Expectation of privacy in design} relates to the belief that certain platforms --- in particular, email and chat applications, as well as private social media postings --- create a user expectation that their data will be private based on the affordances and purpose of the platform.
-P9 explained, \textit{``I think you get a reasonable expectation that your data isn't getting [collected] because your intent is to talk to a person.''} This theme was mentioned by 3 participants for email, 1 participant for social media, 3 participants for chat applications, and was mentioned by 4 unique participants.
+\textbf{Expectation of privacy in design} relates to the belief that certain platforms --- in particular, email and chat applications, as well as private social media postings --- create an expectation that data will be private based on the affordances and purpose of the platform.
+P9 explained, \textit{``I think you get a reasonable expectation that your data isn't getting [collected] because your intent is to talk to a person''} and compared platforms like email and chat to platforms like search engines: \textit{``in one case, you're communicating to...a search service....you're communicating with the machine versus you're communicating between two people when you're communicating via email...If I'm communicating to the machine, whatever I put into the machine that's on me...But in [the case of email or chat], I'm communicating to another person.''} P7 expressed that in the case of social media, when a user makes a post that's private, it creates an expectation that the post will not only be viewable only to their approved connections but also that the data from that post will not be collected by the social media platform.
+Finally, some participants simply expressed feelings of privacy as why their data should be kept private.
+P9 said about email, \textit{``I feel like communication is more private''} and P10 said about chat platforms, \textit{``I just feel like it's private when you're messaging the other person.''}

-\textbf{Privacy} relates to any user desire to keep their data private, including a general desire for privacy, protecting sensitive data, and freedom of speech and from government surveillance.
-Privacy was mentioned by 11 participants for operating systems, 9 participants for browsers, 10 participants for email, 9 participants for search engines, 7 participants for social media, 12 participants for chat applications, and was mentioned by all 16 participants.